kenzobenj/kenzobenj.github.io/clickfix-amatera.md

 *PE file found in memory*

-In a very unscientific fashion, I just scrolled down in the dumpm until it looked like there wasn't anymore data and I dumped from the start address to that point.
+In a very unscientific fashion, I just scrolled down in the dump until it looked like there wasn't any more data and I dumped from the start address to that point.

 ## Amatera stealer payload